the fp is food-and-drink

 Switzerland Food and Drink

-Swiss cuisine is hearty, filling fare with different regions bearing various degrees of influence from their German, French and Italian neighbours.
-With wheat farming less suited to higher altitudes, Swiss farmers have instead focused on dairy, hence the large number of Swiss cheeses.
+Swiss cuisine is hearty, filling fare and different regions bear various degrees of influence from their German, French and Italian neighbours.
+With wheat farming less suited to higher altitudes, Swiss farmers have instead focused on dairy, which explains the large number of Swiss cheeses and their success.

 Though not native to Europe (they were introduced by the Spaniards returning from Latin America), potatoes are now a Swiss staple, as are cured sausages and air-dried meats, while lake fish such as trout and char are commonly found on menus.